jnsltk/kiwave-sonar-system/README.md

 5. If you use global environment variables or a `.env` file in your code, you need to install `babel-plugin-transform-vite-meta-env` to transform these variables for the commonJS module.
 6. `@testing-library/jest-dom` provides a set of custom jest matchers that you can use to extend jest.
 These can be used to make your tests more declarative.
 It has functions such as `toBeDisabled()`, `toBeInTheDocument()`, and `toBeVisible()`.

-You can installthe aforementioned libraires using npm:
+You can install the aforementioned libraires using npm:

 ```
 npm install -D jest babel-jest @babel/preset-env svelte-jester jest-transform-stub @testing-library/svelte @testing-library/user-event babel-plugin-transform-vite-meta-env @testing-library/jest-dom